tiacsys/bridle/doc/bridle/gs_installing.rst

       is installed.
 If it is installed, verify that its path is configured correctly in the ... t.b.d.
 (TBD) IDE settings or in the PATH variable.

+   .. group-tab:: Windows

+      Make sure the locations of tools are added to the PATH variable.
+      On Windows, ... t.b.d.
+(TBD) IDE uses the PATH variable to find executables if they are not set in ... t.b.d.
+(TBD) IDE.

 .. _build_environment_cli:

 .. rst-class:: numbered-step